bytedeco/javacv-examples/OpenCV2_Cookbook/README.md

 OpenCV Documentation is Your Friend
 -----------------------------------

 If you are looking for a particular OpenCV operation, use the [OpenCV documentation](http://docs.opencv.org/).
 The Quick Search box is particularly helpful.
 The documentation contains descriptions of alternative ways how C/C++ OpenCV API can be used.
-The JavaCV equivalent maybe similar to the OpenCV C API.

 How to use JavaCV Examples
 --------------------------

-The `OpenCV_Cookbok` example project is intended as a companion to the Cookbook.
+The *OpenCV Cookbok Examples* project is intended as a companion to the Robert Laganière's book "[OpenCV 2 Computer Vision Application Programming Cookbook](https://www.packtpub.com/application-development/opencv-3-computer-vision-application-programming-cookbook)".
 The recommended way is to read the Cookbook and refer to JavaCV examples when in doubt how to translate the Cookbook's C++ code to JavaCV.
 The Cookbook provides explanation how the algorithms work.
 The JavaCV examples provide only very brief comments related to specifics of JavaCV API.

 Simplest way to use the JavaCV examples is to browse the code located in [src/main] online.
 You can also donload it to you computer either use Git or as a ZIP file.

 With a minimal setup you can easily execute the examples on you own computer.
-This is one of the benefits of JavaCV - it proved all binaries needed to run OpenCV on various platfoms.
+This is one of the benefits of JavaCV - it proveds all binaries needed to run OpenCV on various platfoms.
 The setup is explained in README for [Chapter 1](src/main/scala/opencv2_cookbook/chapter01).

 Organization of the Example Code